yuanhe772/ECE4960-Sp2018/Project5/ReadMe.md

 #### Source files:

- - ***PDESolver.java:*** Java class, a generic 1D/2D parabolic PDE solver that could take in any arbitrary length of input, constant D, grid size h, delta_t, start and end time.
+ - ***PDESolver.java:***  Java class, a generic 1D/2D parabolic PDE solver that takes in any arbitrary length of input, constant D, grid size h, delta_t, start and end time.
 It also interfaces with DiscretizationRule.java, which provides different finite difference discretization rules for solving parabolic PDEs.

- - ***DiscretizationRule.java:*** Java interface, provides method handlers for various finite difference discretization rules including forward, backward, trapezoid Euler in both 1D and 2D.
+ - ***DiscretizationRule.java:*** Java interface, provides handlers for different finite difference discretization rules including forward, backward, trapezoid Euler in both 1D and 2D.

  - ***TestHelper.java:*** Implements white box testing for helper functions used in this project.

- - ***Main.java:*** The main entrance for this project, invokes tests for helper functions, and validates heat equations’ simulation.
+ - ***Main.java:*** The main entrance for this project, invokes tests for helper functions, and validates heat equations’ simulation results.

 #### Inherited source files:

-- ***Vector.java, SparseMatrix.java:*** Imported from previous-written java project "MatrixAndVector", the data structures for solving PDE equations.
-Instead of using FullMatrix, SparseMatrix is used because it would be more space efficient when the input vector space is tremendously large.
+- ***Vector.java, SparseMatrix.java:*** Imported from previous-written java project, the data structures for implementing PDE solvers.
+Instead of FullMatrix, SparseMatrix is used because it would be more space efficient when the input vector space is tremendously large.

-- ***FileIO.java:*** Imported from previous-written java project "MatrixAndVector", auto-generate output files and test reports.
+- ***FileIO.java:***  Implements white box testing for helper functions used in this project.

-- ***Jacobi.java:*** Imported from previous-written java project "MatrixAndVector", A generic Jacobi-iterative matrix solver, solves PDE equations.
+- ***Jacobi.java:*** Imported from previous-written java project, a generic Jacobi-iterative matrix solver, helps solve PDE equations.

 #### Plotting Scripts:
 - ***Plot1D.mat & Plot2D.mat:*** Create the 1D plot and 2D animations for Heat Equations' simulation.